adityamadhab/blockchain-based-school-management/README.md

 1. **Compile and Deploy the Contract**
    - Use **Hardhat** or **Truffle** for contract deployment.
-   - Ensure MetaMask is connected to the Ethereum network.
+   - Ensure MetaMask is connected to the Educhain network.

 2. **Deploy to Ethereum**
    - Deploy the contract and note the contract address.